TaliaNgo/Cyntek_Analysis/README.md

-# TechHub Electronics E-Commerce Analysis
+# Cyntek Electronics E-Commerce Analysis
-## About TechHub
+## About Cyntek
-TechHub is a global e-commerce platform specialising in electronics and consumer technology products.
+Cyntek is a global e-commerce platform specialising in electronics and consumer technology products.
 Since their founding in 2018, the company has grown from a startup to an international retailer, distributing the latest consumer technology from leading brands like Apple, Samsung, and ThinkPad.
-Operating through their web platform and mobile application, TechHub delivers high-quality products and service to its customers worldwide.
+Operating through their web platform and mobile application, Cyntek delivers high-quality products and service to its customers worldwide.

 ## Project Goals
 This project focuses on extracting meaningful insights from TechHub's operational database (see data model) to support strategic decision-making across Finance, Sales, Product, and Marketing teams, enhancing customer experience delivery and driving business growth.